jollyjerr/knowledge/math/calculus/taylor-series.md

 The purpose is to take a function that is not a polynomial and express it as a series - which is like an infinite polynomial.

+Graphically, a Taylor series is a closer and closer approximation to a function centered about a point.
+By centered I mean - at a, each additional term of the Taylor series matches the original functions higher order derivatives up to the degree of the term. (tangent line, tangent parabola, tangent cubit, etc...).
+So as you take the limit of the number of terms going to infinity, the series converges into the original function.

 The degree of a Taylor polynomial is how many terms you write out starting with index 0.